benintw/Pytorch_self_learning_notes/README.md

 # Pytorch_self_learning_notes

-Self learning notes ... for pytorch
+These are the notes i collected from books, websites ... for self-learning